 The Leknes Affective Brain lab (LAB lab) studies how the brain and body give rise to pleasurable and painful feelings, and how these feelings are connected to decisions and behavior.
 One interdisciplinary project centered on the benefits of acute pain.
 LAB lab's main methodology is experimental psychopharmacology in healthy humans, often centered on understanding how opioids modulate pain and pleasure.
 In addition, the LAB lab studies modulation of pleasure and pain in opioid-treated clinical populations with and without chronic pain and substance use disorder.
 They currently study state-dependent effects of opioids and their relation to social support, stress and dopamine.

-Przemysław Bąbel is the Professor of the Institute of Psychology of the Jagiellonian University in Poland.
+Przemysław Bąbel is a Professor of Psychology at the Institute of Psychology of the Jagiellonian University in Kraków, Poland.

 Przemysław conducts research on learning mechanisms of placebo effects on pain, pain memory, and psychological factors that alter pain perception.
 He is involved in the application of behavior analysis and memory psychology in education and therapy fields, including the treatment of chronic pain and people on the autism spectrum.
 With his team and collaborators, he is developing a theoretical framework of the learning theory of placebo effects.